Ranjith54321/Data-Structures/Graph/BFS/readme.md

   --> we use **queue** for storing next vertex to traverse and **array** (of size -> no.of vertex) for checking whether the node is visited or not

-  --> if you are youing adj list to perform BFS operation it works based on the insertion not based on left or right side moving
+  --> if you are trying adj list to perform BFS operation it works based on the insertion not based on left or right side moving

    bcoz we have linked lost not tree